guoweimo/CurrencyConverter/README.md

 - clone the project
 - run `carthage bootstrap` to pull down dependencies (install carthage if you don't have one)
 - run `CurrencyConverter` target for main app.
-- cmd + 'u' to run unit tests and UI tests. (currently test coverage 94.2%)
+- cmd + 'u' to run unit tests and UI tests. (currently test coverage 94.2%, mainly because AlertController is not UI tested.)

 # Requirement